hnjw-png/oregano-oil/README.md

 # DEPLOYMENT

  I have deployed my project to heroku, I did this using the heroku cli, and the gitub terminal.
 I have also attached my elephantsql instance.
+Here is the link: https://oreganooil1-2ce75722cde3.herokuapp.com/

 ![image](https://github.com/hnjw-png/oregano-oil/assets/120515252/61702acf-94b0-476b-a95b-2d102fb6114f)